 If you provide the wrong location for where the emergency is, precious moments could be lost that could make the difference between life and death for a crew member.

-Bring a great attitude with you and soak up the excitement of the crews and the many sculls on the water at once.
+Bring a great attitude with you and soak up the excitement, youth and vitality of the crews and the many sculls on the water at once.